Homological mirror symmetry for orbifold log Calabi-Yau surfaces: An explicit case study: the hypersurfaces

 \subsubsection{The general fiber as a branched double cover}

-Let $\Sigma^{torus}_t$ be a fiber $\mathbf{f}|_{(\mathbb{C}^\times)^2}^{-1}(t)$.
-Projecting to the $y$-axis realizes $\Sigma^{torus}$ almost as a branched double cover of $\mathbb{C}^\times$, but with a certain caveat.
-Under the $y$ projection, there are $k+1$ branch points.
+Let $\Sigma^{pre}_t$ be a fiber $\mathbf{f}|_{(\mathbb{C}^\times)^2}^{-1}(t)$.
+Under the $y$ projection, $\Sigma^{pre}_t$ is (outside a finite set) a double cover of $\mathbb{C}^\times$ with $k+1$ branch points.
 However, there are another $k+1$ points, the roots of $P(y)$ (these are \textit{not} branch points), where the preimage under $y$ consists of only one point, rather than the expected two.
 Once these are filled in (by partially compactifying $(\mathbb{C}^\times)^2$ to $M^0$), we get an honest branched double cover of $\mathbb{C}^\times$, which is what we now consider: the general fiber in the Lefschetz fibration of $M^0$ will be denoted $\Sigma^0_t$.
 The $k+1$ punctures that are filled correspond to $k+1$ sections of the Lefschetz fibration arising from the $k+1$ points on the base locus on $V_0$ which are blown up.

-Consider now the branch point equation for $\Sigma_t^{torus}$ on the open torus: it is given by

-From \ref{propappendix:criticalptsdeformation}, this implies that For $|t|\gg0$ and with $|t|$ less than the absolute values of the critical values of type \uppercase\expandafter{\romannumeral 3} (and with $s$ sufficiently small), this has a root near $0$ as well as two roots near $t$ which we call the \textit{twin branch points}\footnote{One can reason as follows: consider the roots of the equation $4sP-y(t-y)^2=0$, once compactified to $\mathbb{P}^1$.
+Consider now the branch point equation for $\Sigma_t^{pre}$ on the open torus: it is given by For $|t|\gg0$ and with $|t|$ less than the absolute values of the critical values of type \uppercase\expandafter{\romannumeral 3} (and with $s$ sufficiently small), this has a root near $0$ as well as two roots near $t$ which we call the \textit{twin branch points}\footnote{One can reason as follows: consider the roots of the equation $4sP-y(t-y)^2=0$, once compactified to $\mathbb{P}^1$.
 When $s=0$, there is a root at $0$, a double root at $y=t$ and a $k-2$-fold root at $\infty$.
 Then, perturbing $s$ by a small amount deforms the positions of the roots continuously.}.
 Moreover, there are another $k-2$ equidistributed branch points $y$ satisfying $|y^{k-2}- \frac{1}{4s}|^2\approx 0$.
 We collect this into a proposition:

 \begin{prop} For $s$ sufficiently small and $\frac{1}{s}\gg |t| \gg 0$ the branch points of the Riemann surface $\Sigma^0_t$ under the $y$-projection to $\mathbb{C}^\times$ are distributed as follows: \begin{enumerate}[label=\Roman*.] \item $k-2$ are distributed close to the roots of $y^{k-2}=\frac{1}{4s}$. \item One is close to $0$ \item Two are close to $t$ \end{enumerate} \end{prop}